galperins4/core2_tbw/README.md

 ### These are the percentages for delegates to keep and distribute among x accounts (Note: reserve:your_addr1 is required! all others are optional)
 PAY_ADDRESSES = "reserve:your_addr1,your_second:addr2"
 ### These are the addresses to go with the keep percentages (Note: reserve:your_addr1 is required! all others are optional)
+MULTI = "N"
+### Change to "Y" if you'd like payments to be made using Multipayments.

 ## Pool